FruiteaterF/FruiteaterF.github.io/_pages/redirectTest.md

 ---
-permalink: /test/
+layout: directory
-layout: page
+title: About
-title:  test
+permalink: pages/
 ---
 This is a redirect